IELTS Writing Task 1 Bar Chart October 2018

 IELTS Bar Chart Model: Sentence Ordering

-Put the sentences in order to make a full answer.
-Download Sentences: bar chart model lesson
+Put the 10 sentences below in order to make a full band 9 model answer for IELTS writing task 1.

 • A) Teenagers spent 25 hours on watching television in 2002 which increased to almost 40 hours in the final year.

-• C) Going to pubs and discos, watching TV and shopping all showed an increase in the number of hours teenagers spent on these activities.
+• C) Going to pubs or discos, watching TV, and shopping all showed an increase in the number of hours teenagers spent on these activities.

 • D) The bar chart illustrates how many hours adolescents in Chester spent on seven activities each week between 2002 and 2007.